Widespread internet outages hit northeast U.S. - WTMJ

 Internet users across the northeast U.S. reported widespread outages Tuesday.

-In an emailed statement 90 minutes after the outage was first reported, Verizon said it was working on the problem hurting Fios service “throughout the Northeast corridor” and that some service had already been restored.

-The telecom giant had reported a cut fiber in Brooklyn via Twitter, although it’s not clear if that issue was responsible for the entire outage.
-Verizon didn’t give any estimate in its email about when the problem would be fixed.
+Verizon reported a cut fiber in Brooklyn via Twitter, although it’s not clear if that issue is responsible for the entire outage.
+The telecom giant didn’t have any estimate when the problem spot would be fixed.

-Comcast, another major internet service provider, said its network was performing normally in the early afternoon on the East Coast.
+Neither Verizon nor Comcast, another major internet service provider, immediately responded to requests for comment.

 People posting on Twitter reported having issues connecting with various online services in a geographic area stretching from Washington to Boston.
 That densely populated region includes key U.S. government services as well as major financial companies such as Fidelity Investments.